SAP-samples/abap-platform-fiori-feature-showcase/README.md

 2. To add the <em>abapGit Repositories</em> view to the <em>ABAP</em> perspective, click `Window` > `Show View` > `Other...` from the menu bar and choose `abapGit Repositories`.
 3. In the <em>abapGit Repositories</em> view, click the `+` icon to clone an abapGit repository.
 4. Enter the following URL of this repository: `https://github.com/SAP-samples/abap-platform-fiori-feature-showcase.git` and choose <em>Next</em>.
-5. Select the branch <em>ABAP-Cloud</em> and enter the newly created package `/DMO/FEATURE_SHOWCASE_APP` as the target package and choose <em>Next</em>.
+5. Select the branch `ABAP-platform-cloud` and enter the newly created package `/DMO/FEATURE_SHOWCASE_APP` as the target package and choose <em>Next</em>.
-6. Create a new transport request that you only use for this demo content installation (recommendation) and choose <em>Finish</em> to link the Git repository to your ABAP cloud project.
+6. Use the transport request that you have created for the package for this demo content installation (recommendation) and choose <em>Finish</em> to link the Git repository to your ABAP cloud project.
 The repository appears in the abapGit Repositories View with status <em>Linked</em>.
 7. Right-click on the new ABAP repository and choose `pull` to start the cloning of the repository contents.
 Note that this procedure may take a few minutes.
 8. Once the cloning has finished, the status is set to `Pulled Successfully`.
 (Refresh the `abapGit Repositories` view to see the progress of the import).
 Then refresh your project tree.